Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 3. Send the command to the server using the corresponding `mc_client_send_XXX()`.
 Use the server name retrieved in the previous step to identify the server.

-   For example, to send a playback state change command to the server, use the `mc_client_send_playback_state_command()` function with the new state defined in the third parameter:
+   For example, to send a playback state change command to the server, use the `mc_client_send_playback_state_command()` with the new state defined in the third parameter:

    ```
    mc_playback_h playback = NULL;